 - When does my CITI human subjects research training certificate expire?

 The training certificate is good for three years.
 You need to complete a CITI refresher course after three years.
-Click here for more information on training.
+For more information on training, go to our IRB Training & Certification page

 - Why do I need to complete IRB training?
 What if my project is exempt?